Why Do I Compare Myself to Others

 By now, you may already understand that comparison is not just about what you see.

-It is about how you interpret it and what it makes you believe about yourself.
+It is about the meaning you attach to what you see and what that meaning makes you believe about yourself.

 Even with awareness, the feeling can still return.
 That’s where many people get stuck, because understanding the pattern is not always enough to change it.